vuepress/vuepress-plugin-blog/docs/README.md

 | `/2018/06/08/c/` | `Post` |

 ::: tip
-`DirectoryPagination / Layout` means that the layout component will Will be downgraded to `Layout` when `DirectoryPagination` layout doesn't exist.
+`DirectoryPagination / Layout` means that the layout component will be downgraded to `Layout` when `DirectoryPagination` layout doesn't exist.
 :::

 So how to get the matched pages in the layout component?
 In fact, it will be much simpler than you think.

-If you visit `/`, current page leverages layout `IndexPost`, in this layout component, you just need to use `this .$pagination.pages` to get the matched pages, in the above example, the actual value of `this.$pagination.pages` will
+If you visit `/`, current page leverages layout `IndexPost`.
+In this layout component, you just need to use `this.$pagination.pages` to get the matched pages.
+In the above example, the actual value of `this.$pagination.pages` will
  be:

 ```json